ethan-gr/pythonI/projects/python/to_fasta_file/doc/README.md

-#lcg #python
 ## INTRODUCTION
 This program is intended to convert a raw format file to a fasta format.
-It's use is meant for users that have a DNA sequence embedded within a raw file, and wish to set this into a Fasta (fna) file format .
+It's use is meant for users that have a DNA sequence embedded within a raw file, and wish to set this into a Fasta (fna) file format.

+### Markdown Tags
+#lcg #python

 ## METODOLOGY
 Here is explained the most important parts of the code.